hei-templates/.github/profile/README.md

 - [hei-typst-thesis](https://github.com/hei-templates/hei-typst-thesis): This repository contains the inofficial typst templates for the HEI-Vs Thesis.
 - [hei-latex-thesis](https://github.com/hei-templates/hei-latex-thesis): This repository contains the inofficial latex templates for the HEI-Vs Thesis.

+### Report Templates
+- [hei-synd-report](https://github.com/hei-synbd-report): This repository contains a template for a labo or project report for the HEI-Vs Synd

 ### Presentation Slide Templates
 - [hei-typst-slides-polylux](https://github.com/hei-templates/hei-typst-slides-polylux): This repository contains a typst template for slides created by [Klagarge](https://github.com/Klagarge)